Iran will form troika to explore Syria solution

 But speaking to Reuters earlier this week, Mursi called for Assad to be removed from power, something Tehran would oppose.

-Mursi's message could also prevent the normalisation of diplomatic relations between Cairo and Tehran which broke down over Egypt's peace agreement with Israel.
+Mursi's message could also prevent the normalization of diplomatic relations between Cairo and Tehran which broke down over Egypt's peace agreement with Israel.

 The NAM summit was a tricky balancing act for the Egyptian president, said Dina Esfandiary, an analyst at the International Institute for Strategic Studies in London.
 Egypt is formally handing over the NAM presidency to Iran during the summit.